 Yan et al. (2006) investigated the toxicity of total rhubarb (rhizomes of Rheum palmatum L.) anthraquinones (TRAs) on Sprague Dawley rats.
 TRAs were orally administered for 13 weeks.
 Twenty animals were randomly allocated into four groups.
-TRAs were dissolved in 0.5% sodium carboxymethylcellulose solution and each group was administered per os once daily for 13 weeks a dose of 0, 140, 794, 4500 mg/kg b.w. (that would correspond to a maximum HED of 726 mg/kg).
-After that, rats were sacrificed under halothane anaesthesia and all main organs and glands were taken for pathohistology studies.
+TRAs were dissolved in 0.5% sodium carboxymethylcellulose solution and each group was administered per os once daily for 13 weeks a dose of 0, 140, 794, 4500 mg/kg b.w..
+That corresponds to a maximum human equivalent dose (HED) of 726 mg/kg.
+After that, rats were sacrificed under halothane anaesthesia and all main organs and glands were taken for histopathology studies.
 In the highest dose group, nephrotoxicity was discernible at 13 weeks.
-There was no clear morphologic change in the kidney of the control group, while in TRAs tested group, swollen and denatured renal tubule epithelial cells were observed.
-The results of gene differential expression study indicated the TRAs affect mostly at oxidative stress pathway, cell cycles, nutrients metabolism, thus caused renal tubule epithelial cells swelled and denatured in histopathology study.
+There was no clear morphologic change in the kidney of the control group, while in the TRAs tested group, swollen and denatured renal tubule epithelial cells were observed.
+The results of gene differential expression study indicated the TRAs affect mostly on the oxidative stress pathway, cell cycles, nutrients metabolism, thus caused renal tubule epithelial cells to be swelled and denatured in histopathology study.
 CYP1A1, which is regarded as a carcinogen-metabolising enzyme, was dramatically up-regulated and may account for the genotoxicity.
-Mitogen-activated protein kinase (MAPK) kinase 6 was identified to be the target gene which cause cell cycle arrest and proliferation inhibition and contributes to the nephrotoxicity in rats.
+Mitogen-activated protein kinase (MAPK) kinase 6 was identified to be the target gene which causes cell cycle arrest and proliferation inhibition and contributes to the nephrotoxicity in rats.
 However, the discernible nephrotoxicity was only observed at the high dose group.
-According to the authors, therapeutic dosage of TRAs is 420 mg/day, 7 mg/kg b.w. respectively, if one person weighs 60 kg.
+According to the authors, therapeutic dosage of TRAs is 420 mg per day, 7 mg/kg b.w. respectively, if one person weighs 60 kg.
 Therefore, the maximum dosage used in the experiment is 104 times the clinical dose (based on HED).